 Both PHP and ASP.NET web development are equally equipped to access file systems, find images, and display pages on a web server.
-The speed of these performances relies much more on the database server, end user’s computer, and bandwidth, etc.
+The speed of these performances relies much more on the database server, end user’s computer, bandwidth, etc.

 The industry has common myths about ASP.NET web development being a more elegant language than PHP.

-While strictly speaking, ASP.NET doesn’t allow for as many irregularities in its code while still being able to run (which technically does make PHP web development services an easier language for beginners to pick up) the actual business applications of being able to write “prettier code” are negligible.
+While strictly speaking, ASP.NET doesn’t allow for as many irregularities in its code while still being able to run (which technically does make web development services an easier language for beginners to pick up) the actual business applications of being able to write “prettier code” are negligible.

 While many expert PHP coders out there will guffaw at the prospect of building a site in PHP, humongous sites such as MailChimp and Facebook written in PHP should be evident enough to dispel any notion that PHP sites run more poorly than ASP.NET sites.

 Let’s find out the usage or market share of these programming languages as of June 2019:

 PHP V/s ASP.NET: Scalability

 Both ASP.NET and PHP web applications are extremely scalable languages.
 The development talent you hire matters more to scalability than your chosen language.
 In this regard, you should consider the state of your business.

 If you are a DIY Entrepreneur and want to dig a crack at developing with Drupal, PHP is the preferred option over ASP.NET as it is the language with the lowest learning curve.